EvictionLab/eviction-lab-website/content/updates/blog/in-the-most-expensive-city-in-the-country-evictions-remain-lower-than-before-covid-19/index.md

 authorpic: /images/bios/elab_thumb_sm.jpg
 description: Despite housing costs reaching record heights in New York City, eviction filings remain well below pre-pandemic averages.
 listSummary: Despite housing costs reaching record heights in New York City, eviction filings remain well below pre-pandemic averages.
-image: 'bronx.jpeg'
+image: 'bronx.jpg'
-fbImage: 'bronx.jpeg'
+fbImage: 'bronx.jpg'
-twImage: 'bronx.jpeg'
+twImage: 'bronx.jpg'
 url: /in-the-most-expensive-city-in-the-country-evictions-remain-lower-than-before-covid-19
 scripts:
   - charts
 ---
-New York City’s housing costs have reached record heights: {{< smartlink "according to Zillow" "https://www.zillow.com/research/data/" >}}, the typical market rent at the start of 2021 was $2,576.
+<span class="dropcap red">N</span>ew York City’s housing costs have reached record heights: {{< smartlink "according to Zillow" "https://www.zillow.com/research/data/" >}}, the typical market rent at the start of 2021 was $2,576.
 Average rent increased by more than $500 a year later and by early 2024 it almost reached $3,500.
 In the meantime, finding an apartment has become a huge challenge as the city experiences its lowest vacancy rate—the percentage of units that are empty—{{< smartlink "since 1968" "https://www.politico.com/news/2024/02/08/new-york-city-sees-tightest-rental-market-in-more-than-five-decades-00140564" >}}.
 But there’s one piece of good news for New Yorkers: eviction filings remain well below pre-pandemic averages.

 In places like {{< smartlink "Phoenix" "https://evictionlab.org/eviction-tracking/phoenix-az/" >}}, {{< smartlink "Las Vegas" "https://evictionlab.org/eviction-tracking/las-vegas-nv/" >}}, {{< smartlink "Minneapolis" "https://evictionlab.org/eviction-tracking/minneapolis-saint-paul-mn/" >}}, and {{< smartlink "Houston" "https://evictionlab.org/eviction-tracking/houston-tx/" >}}, landlords are filing more evictions than before COVID-19.
 Meanwhile, in {{< smartlink "New York City" "https://evictionlab.org/eviction-tracking/new-york-ny/" >}}, we’re seeing the opposite.
 In 2019, landlords filed almost 15,000 cases a month, but in 2023 they only filed 12,000 cases per month, according to data collected by the {{< smartlink "Housing Data Coalition" "https://www.housingdatanyc.org/" >}}.
 And, so far in 2024, we‘ve seen an even lower monthly average.